drashtiadn/Week-4-Assignment/README.md

 For this assignment, we will use the "housing" dataset from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/machine-learning-databases/housing).
-The dataset contains information on various attributes of housing, such as CRIM, ZN, INDUS, CHAS, NOX, RM, AGE, DIS, RAD, TAX, PTRATIO, B, LSTAT, MEDV.
+The dataset contains information on various attributes of housing, such as CRIM, ZN, INDUS, CHAS, NOX, RM, AGE, DIS, RAD, TAX, PTRATIO, B, LSTAT, MEDV. s.
+The goal is to predict the Median Value(MEDV) based on its attributes.